kaleidoscopica/windows10cloud/README.md

 # Cleanup

-***THIS IS VERY IMPORTANT!*** Failing to clean up your resources properly could have GCP charge you hundreds of dollars over the next days/weeks!
+***THIS IS VERY IMPORTANT!*** Failing to clean up your resources properly could lead to significant charges over the next days/weeks/months!

 1. On the main Compute Engine dashboard, delete your windows-10 VM.